-As part of their series of articles celebrating 50 years of Hawkwind, Prog asked me to choose ten of their essential albums.
+As part of a series of articles celebrating 50 years of Hawkwind, Prog asked me to choose ten of their essential albums.
 Published November 2019 (reproduced courtesy of Prog).

 Sideways Through Time

 In Search Of Space (1971)

 After the folk blues and barbarian psychedelia of their debut, this is where Hawkwind really achieve lift-off.
 Clad in an astonishing Barney Bubbles-designed sleeve, ISOS showcases their mantric, anti-authoritarian space rock sound on 'You Shouldn’t Do That', while 'Master Of The Universe' is their first sci-fi classic and one of Dave Brock’s greatest riffs.
 Elsewhere, 'We Took The Wrong Step Years Ago' is an eco anthem that sounds increasingly prescient.

 The greatest live album ever?
 Quite possibly – it’s certainly unlike anything else released then or now.
 Recorded on the tour of the same name, drawing heavily on the previous year’s Doremi Fasol Latido, and housed in another wonderful fold-out sleeve, it’s an intense 88 minutes of body-pummelling riffs, otherworldly electronics and sci-fi poetry, a headlong plunge into the pitch black void.
 Highlights include 'Born To Go'’s frantic statement of intent, the cosmic boogie of 'Orgone Accumulator' and the chilling fatalism of 'Sonic Attack'.